My role

 I conducted an audit of all the existing separate components for top navigation bars across marketing and product

-After taking a close look at all the separate components across web and mobile, marketing and product, I identified several inconsistencies.
-These included the use of outdated button styles in the marketing navigation bar, inconsistent sizing of components, unlinked logo components, and inconsistent logo sizes, among other small issues.
+After taking a close look at all the separate components across web and mobile, marketing and product, I identified several inconsistencies, including:

 Logo size audit (left) and my new sizing structure exploration (right)